GR

 Cardiac Arrest and CPR

-During cardiopulmonary resuscitation (CPR), securing the airway is crucial for oxygen to reach the lungs.
-Intubation ensures uninterrupted airflow, which increases the chances of patient survival.
+During cardiopulmonary resuscitation (CPR), maintaining an open airway is essential for oxygen delivery to the lungs and vital organs.
+Tracheal intubation ensures uninterrupted airflow, significantly increasing the chances of patient survival during cardiac arrest.

 Traumatic or Spontaneous Pneumothorax

-In a lung collapse, tracheal intubation helps maintain oxygen levels until the patient is stabilized or evacuated.
-This intervention prevents further complications and sustains proper breathing.
+In cases of lung collapse, tracheal intubation plays a crucial role in sustaining oxygen levels until the patient can be stabilized or evacuated.
+This intervention not only prevents further complications but also buys valuable time for medical intervention.

 Severe Facial Burns